SeamusMcCarthy/CompSysAssign2/README.md

 If no known device is found, an error message is displayed and the process stops.
 If a known device is identified, the user is greeted on the display and the web app is started at which point the user can proceed to
-192.168.xx.xx:5000/workday (where 192.168.xx.xx represents the IP address of the Raspberry Pi)
+192.168.xx.xx:5000/workday (where 192.168.xx.xx represents the IP address of the Raspberry Pi).

-This will display the main page
+This then will display the main page

 ![][MAIN]
+![][SNAP]